Last Updated on April 12, 2021 by Jonathan

 Renting a car in California?
 Good news: By law, there are no additional driver fees in California.
 This goes for all companies, whether the additional driver is a spouse or someone unrelated to you.

-Important: Remember, not just anyone can take the wheel.
-The additional driver needs to present a valid driver’s license and be listed on the contract.
+Remember, not just anyone can take the wheel.
+The additional driver needs to present a valid driver’s license and in addition be listed on the contract.

 The New York Reprieve